sandeeppaulraj/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Model code

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
-Iy my case, all i had to do to develop this file was to copy over the various code cells from the ipython notebook
+In my case, all i had to do to develop this file was to copy over the various code cells from the ipython notebook
 ```sh
 P3_generator.ipynb
 ```